Kayala47/SDEV-KEKW/Bot_interface_4a/README.md

     - pip install numpy

-    - Alternatively we should have a requirements.txt file that you can call using pip install -r requirements.txt
+    - Alternatively we should have a requirements.txt file that you can call using pip install -r requirements.txt after entering the directory holding the requrements.txt file.

 - The token field in the python file is empty, you will have to pull that from the discord bot developer website and paste that in place of the empty ""
     - Tokens are unique for each bot, if you want to see the bot in action in the discord channel, make sure you have the correct token for the bot